Fabric ducting in healthcare settings

 Great Ormond Street Hospital for Children is a healthcare institution known, loved, and respected around the world for the life-saving and ground-breaking medical treatment it dispenses to the very youngest and vulnerable in society.
 For many people in Ireland, the Temple Street Children’s University Hospital, based in Dublin, is an equally beloved institution held in the highest of esteem – it’s an acute paediatric hospital responsible for the care of over 145,000 sick children every year.

-And, for the team here at Prihoda, the work we’ve done for the hospital as part of our long-standing relationship with leading HVAC contractor Crossflow Air Conditioning is something we’re the most proud of.
+And, for the team here at Prihoda, the work we’ve done for the hospital as part of our long-standing relationship with leading HVAC contractor Crossflow Air Conditioning is something we’re proud to have been involved with supplying.

 In this article, we look at one of the most recent projects we’ve worked with the Hospital on.
 Our thanks to the team at the Hospital for allowing us to discuss our relationship with them and to our friends at Crossflow Air Conditioning for specifying Prihoda for this important work.